Hamburg S-Bahn: Network extension after 1967

 Extensions were made in 1967 on separate tracks from Elbgaustraße to Pinneberg, and in 1969 on existing mainline tracks from Bergedorf to Aumühle.

 To ease the strain on the central Verbindungsbahn ("connection railway"), a second main connection was constructed, the City S-Bahn, which traverses the city centre in a tunnel.
 The first section was opened in 1975 between Hauptbahnhof and Landungsbrücken, the extension to Altona in 1979 and was completed in 1981 with the connection above ground to Diebsteich.
 1983 saw the opening of the line via Wilhelmsburg to Harburg Rathaus, a long stretch of which runs along the existing mainline.
 Through Hammerbrook the trains run on a concrete viaduct and in a tunnel under the centre of Harburg.
 The line was extended in 1984 along the Niederelbebahn to Neugraben.

 The line to Bergedorf was placed on separate tracks due to increased traffic on the main line during the 1990s as a result of German reunification.
 For the same reason, S-Bahn service between Bergedorf and Aumühle was suspended in 1994.
 The section to Reinbek was reopened in 1997; completion to Aumühle was delayed until 2002 due to court challenges from local residents.
 In 1999, Allermöhe station (between Mittlerer Landweg and Nettelnburg) opened in the new housing development of Neuallermöhe-West.

 Since December 2007, the S3 has served stations between Neugraben and Stade.

 The groundbreaking for a 3.3 km long line from Ohlsdorf to the airport took place in 1991, and again in 2001; the line was opened on 11 December 2008 and has been fully operational since 12 December 2008.
-Northbound S1 trains split at Ohlsdorf, the front section to the airport, the rear section continues to Poppenbüttel.
+Northbound S1 trains split at Ohlsdorf, the front section runs to the airport, the rear section continues to Poppenbüttel.